-- Research Topic: Gender identity among pre-adolescent Latino-American males. - Research Problem: Currently clinical psychology scholarship appears to have a lack of depth psychological understanding of gender identity in pre-adolescent Latino-American males. - Research Question: How does object relations theory and practice contribute to an understanding of gender identity among pre-adolescent Latino-American males?
+- Research Topic: Gender identity in pre-adolescent Latino-American males. - Research Problem: There is currently no literature or research in clinical psychology offering a depth psychological understanding of gender identity in pre-adolescent Latino-American males. - Research Question: What is an object relations perspective regarding gender identity in pre-adolescent Latino-American males?

 The point here is that although at first, students might have only a hunch or intuition about the area, eventually it will have to be formulated into an appropriate and effective research problem and research question.
 Before students can begin to design a potentially fruitful research project, the topic needs to be stated in the form of a clear research problem and a specific research question.
-One of the most common impediments to this process is a researcher's scientific ambition.
+One of the most common impediments to this process is a researcher's scientific ambitions.
 It is not at all unusual for students to wish to answer a number of often widely divergent questions on the same topic.
-For example, a student working on the above example may want to answer the following additional questions: is gender identity in pre-adolescent Latino-American males in some way related to specific group affiliation?
+For example, a student working on the above example may want to answer the following additional questions: is gender identity in pre-adolescent Latino-American males in some way related to gang affiliation?
 How does gender identity in pre-adolescent Latino-American males influence their educational experience?
-Does gender identity in pre-adolescent Latino-American males relate to the cultural values and mythologies?
+Does gender identity in pre-adolescent Latino-American males eventually impact the rates of teenage pregnancy among Latino-American youth?
 How does gender identity in pre-adolescent Latino-American males correlate with adult employment records?
+How does gender identity in pre-adolescent Latino-American males correlate with adult criminality?
 Not only do such questions imply a number of unexamined assumptions and biases but also such questions inordinately add to the demands that are placed on the research and, therefore, inevitably on the researcher.
-Prudent researchers try to rein in their ambitions and focus on the least possible number of unknowns.
-There is nothing wrong and, indeed, much right, with asking a single, carefully worded research question.
+Prudent researchers, try to reign in their ambitions and focus on the least possible number of unknowns.
+There is nothing wrong and, indeed, much right with asking a single, carefully worded research question.
 Every question the researcher asks, the researcher will also need to answer.
 Additionally, every word in the question will have to be explained.
 Along with relevance, parsimony and elegance are preeminent values for researchers to embrace asking their research questions, not only for their own sake, but for that of their eventual readers as well.